CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

-### Effect of depth on render
+### Effect of depth on a render

 To show the effect of depth on the render, I decided to render a reflective intensive scene.
 2 of the walls (red and green) and 6 orbs are reflective, 2 light sources (one is the middle orb), 2 transparent (green) orbs and 1 orb(blue) + 3 walls are diffusive.
-Because of this setup, the number of remaining rays doesn't reach 0 by a depth of 8, meaning there can be further improvement (in deeper reflections).
+Because of this setup, the number of remaining rays doesn't reach 0 by a depth of 8, meaning there can be a further improvement (in deeper reflections).

 | Depth | Render                  | Comment                                                      |
 | ----- | ----------------------- | ------------------------------------------------------------ |